Cleaning agitator containers in a closed system with methylene chloride

 To remove the cleaning compound, EVT completely dispenses with pump systems because quartz composite residues are highly abrasive.
 Rather, the transportation within the system is solved by means of pressure differences.

-Michel Lubinsky: “Thanks to the closed cleaning system, the user not only makes his workflow faster and more productive, but also significantly increases the job security of his employees.
-It also protects and spares the environment, and solvent consumption is also reduced drastically. ”
+Costa Burkhardt: “Thanks to the closed cleaning system, the user not only makes his workflow faster and more productive, but also significantly increases the job security of his employees.
+It also protects and spares the environment, and solvent consumption is also reduced drastically.”